The Armoured Vault (1914 film)

 The Armoured Vault (Das Panzergewölbe) is a 1914 German silent thriller film directed by Joe May and starring Ernst Reicher, Hermann Picha and Fritz Richard.
-It was part of the series of Stuart Webbs series, popular during the silent era.
+It was one of the Stuart Webbs detective series, popular during the silent era.

+The film's sets were designed by the art director Paul Leni.

+It was produced by the newly-formed 'Stuart Webbs-Film Reicher und Reicher' company, and shot at Continental-Kunstfilm's studios.

 It was remade in 1926 with Reicher reprising his role.

-The film's sets were designed by the art director Paul Leni.